foreverphoenix/the-phoenix-flavour/content/skyrim-se/appendix/faq.md

 ## Guide Instructions

-> I have over 300 plugins active in Mod Organizer 2.
+> I have almost 300 active plugins in Mod Organizer 2.
 Is that intended?

 Yes, that is definitely intended.
 While it's true that Skyrim has a limit of 255 plugins, this applies only to ESP and ESM plugins.
 Many plugins in TPF are ESL-ified though, and do not count toward the limit.
 When you hover over the counter above the load order in MO2, you can see how many ESM + ESP plugins you have, and how close you really are to the limit.